Ransomware cyber insurance is typically an add-on to a cyber liability policy.

 The more you’re prepared for a data breach or cyber attack, the more secure your company is.
 While ransomware insurance can help mitigate the financial consequences of a data breach, preventing the situation outright should always be the number one goal.

-In addition to being protected from ransomware, does your business have a general liability insurance and professional liability insurance policy?
+In addition to being protected from ransomware, does your business have general liability insurance and professional liability insurance?
 Here at Thimble, we help protect small businesses from third-party claims of:

 Our editorial content is intended for informational purposes only and is not written by a licensed insurance agent.
 Terms and conditions for rate and coverage may vary by class of business and state.